-Your Responsibility as a Facebook Page Manager, Tagged in Branded Content
+Your Responsibility as a Business Tagged in Branded Content (on Facebook or Instagram)

 To make sure that your bloggers are able to publish their branded content shares of their sponsored posts without any confusion or frustration, please have a plan.
 There are three ways to do this.

 1. Turn Off Page Approvals Altogether

 This option is easiest for the bloggers, and may be easiest for you if you don’t have someone to monitor your Facebook page closely through the campaign period.

-If you leave page approvals off, then your bloggers will be able to tag you and publish their posts on their pages.
+If you leave page approvals off, then your bloggers will be able to tag you without any error messages.
 There will be no delay.
-You turn off approvals during the period of your campaign and then revert the setting once your campaign is over, if you like.
+You may turn off approvals during the period of your campaign and then revert the setting once your campaign is over, if you like.
 This is a good option if you don’t monitor your Facebook page at least once daily and want to have the broadest and soonest Facebook reach of the sponsored posts in your campaign.

 Please be assured that even if you allow any page to tag you in branded content, you can always remove tags from individual posts that you don’t want tagging you.
 You maintain final say.

 2. (Leave Page Approvals On But) Add the Facebook Pages of Your Bloggers to the List of Approved Pages

-This option is equivalent to the first from the perspective of the bloggers, but it does require some set up a few days before your campaign begins.
+This option is equivalent to the first from the perspective of the bloggers, but it does require setup a few days before your campaign begins.

 If you don’t want to allow any page to tag you in branded content and you also want the bloggers’ work to post as quickly as possible, the best option is to proactively—before your campaign begins—add the Facebook pages of your team to the Approved Pages section of your Branded Content Settings.

 5-10 days prior to the start of your campaign, iHN will email you a list of your team’s Facebook pages.
 Then you can add those pages as APPROVED PAGES to tag you in branded content.